Ashworth Act

 The Ashworth Act, was an act that was passed by the Texas Senate on December 12, 1840.
 It made the Ashworth Family as well as all free persons of color and emancipated slaves in the Republic of Texas exempt from a new law stipulating that all Black Texans either leave or risk being enslaved.

 Background

 The Ashworths

-The Ashworths may have been the descendents of Portuguese immigrants of North African genealogy.
-The Ashworths migrated from South Carolina, then moved through Louisiana, finally ending their journey in the early 1830s in southeast Texas, at the town of Beaumont, when Texas was part of Mexico.
+The Ashworths were of free African-American origin.
+They migrated from South Carolina, then moved through Louisiana, finally ending their journey in the early 1830s in southeast Texas, at the town of Beaumont, when Texas was part of Mexico.

 Prior to the 1836 ordinance passed by the General Council, the Ashworth family may have been viewed as white, at least socially, by Anglo-American settlers in Texas prior to 1836.
 They also owned slaves, raised cattle, and grew crops, and one of the brothers also became one of the largest stock raisers in the entire county.